-Businesses can be made or destroyed by their order management and processing.
+Businesses can be made or destroyed by their order management and order processing.

-In fact, more than 2/3rds of customers say they are less likely to shop with a business if delivery is late by only two days.
+In fact, more than two thirds of customers say they are less likely to shop with a business if delivery is late by only two days.

 What Is Order Management?